g

 Maharashtrian cuisine is based upon a delicate balance of flavors and tastes.
 Most dishes combine sweet, sour and spicy tastes and a few may also contain a subtle bitter component.
 Maharashtrian dal made with tamarind and jaggery is a wonderful example of this delicious combination of tastes and precise balance of flavors.

 The tamarind tree is native to India.
-It produces a large brown fruit or pod which contains the tamarind pulp.
+It produces a large brown fruit or pod that contains the tamarind pulp.
 The use of tamarind (pulp) is very common in Indian food, especially in South Indian cuisine.
 It imparts a unique sweet, sour and tangy flavor that is absolutely delicious.
 Tamarind pulp has many health benefits and aids in digestion.
 It is high in both vitamins B and C and also calcium.
 Tamarind pulp is easily available in any Indian grocery store in many forms such as tamarind powder, tamarind concentrate and even dried tamarind pulp.
 If you are unable to find tamarind pulp, you can use fresh lemon juice as a substitute.

 Jaggery is a type of unrefined sugar that comes from either the sugarcane tree or the date palm tree.
 In India, it is known as gul or gur.
 It is available in block form in most Indian or Asian grocery stores.
 If you are unable to find jaggery, you can substitute dark brown sugar.